-Environmental Detail the exploitation of natural resources, continuer Image Source protection method Planting Trees are planted around extraction sites so the site cannot easily be seen and to reduce noise and dust from the site Screening by tree-planting around an active basalt quarry, Hühnerberg, Bavaria, Germany Settling ponds Water pumped from mines and quarries together with run-off during rainstorms is channelled into settling ponds.
+Environmental Detail the exploitation of natural resources, continue Image Source protection method Planting Trees are planted around extraction sites so the site cannot easily be seen and to reduce noise and dust from the site Screening by tree-planting around an active basalt quarry, Hühnerberg, Bavaria, Germany Settling ponds Water pumped from mines and quarries together with run-off during rainstorms is channelled into settling ponds.
 The mud settles out before the water is used in washing operations or allowed to flow into local streams Settling pond of the Cagdianao Mining Corporation iron mine in the Philippines Treatment of contaminated water Waste water is treated to remove pollution before it is released into river systems Treatment of mine waste water to remove metal pollution in Australia Vehicle washing Mud and dust are washed from vehicles, so that it is not carried onto nearby roads A truck wheel- washing system in Germany Planting vegetation on waste tips Vegetation is planted on waste tips so that the roots bind the soil and reduce the flow of water over the surface, thus reducing erosion Grass-seeded terraces of china clay waste tips, Higher Coldvreath, Cornwall, England

-Table 5.7 Methods of protecting the environment during the exploitation of natural resources, continued Table of the moundable protooting the environment during the exploitation of flataral recourses, continued
+Table 5.7.
+Methods of protecting the environment during the exploitation of natural resources, continued